Strength Training 101

 The benefits of strength training are too great to ignore...

-- Helps to manage chronic conditions such as arthritis, back pain, depression, diabetes, obesity and osteoporosis
+- Helps manage chronic conditions like arthritis, back pain, depression, diabetes, obesity and osteoporosis.

 - Muscle just makes you look good!
-Flabby doesn't look good on anybody even if you're thin.
+Flabby doesn't look good on anybody.

 The basics to get you started

 Key Points for all of your training sessions